-The DNA-A (and the monopartite genome) virion-sense strand encodes the coat protein (CP, cp ORF) that encapsidates the virion-sense ssDNA and may be involved in virus movement, and the AV2/V2 protein (ORF AV2/V2), which has also been implicated in virus movement.
+The DNA-A (and the monopartite genome) virion-sense strand encodes both the coat protein (ORF AV1/V1) that encapsidates the virion-sense ssDNA and may be involved in virus movement, and the AV2/V2 protein (ORF AV2/V2), which has also been implicated in virus movement.
 New World begomoviruses lack the AV2/V2 ORF.
-The DNA-A complementary-sense strand encodes the replication-associated protein (Rep, rep ORF), a transcriptional activator protein (TrAP, trap ORF), a replication enhancer protein (REn, ren ORF) and the AC4/C4 protein (AC4/C4 ORF) (Hanley-Bowdoin et al., 2000).
-Rep initiates viral DNA replication by binding to iterated motifs (iterons) within the intergenic region and introducing a nick into the conserved TAATATT/AC sequence (Laufs et al., 1995, Fontes et al., 1994).
+The DNA-A complementary-sense strand encodes the replication-associated protein (ORF AC1/C1), a transcriptional activator protein (ORF AC2/C2), a replication enhancer protein (ORF AC3/C3) and the AC4/C4 protein (ORF AC4/C4) (Hanley-Bowdoin et al., 2000).
+Rep initiates viral DNA replication by binding to iterated motifs (iterons) within the intergenic region and introducing a nick into the conserved TAATATT↓AC sequence (Laufs et al., 1995, Fontes et al., 1994).
 Rep also binds to the plant homologue of retinoblastoma protein (Rb) to regulate cell-cycle progression, altering the environment of terminally differentiated cells to provide host factors that support viral DNA replication (Arguello-Astorga et al., 2004).
 TrAP transactivates expression of virion-sense gene expression from both DNA-A and DNA-B, and also functions in the suppression of transcriptional and post-transcriptional gene silencing (Sunter and Bisaro 1992, Bisaro 2006).
 REn is required for efficient viral DNA replication (Sunter et al., 1990).
 AC4 is an important symptom determinant implicated in cell-cycle control, and C4 may counter a host response to Rep expression (Hanley-Bowdoin et al., 2013).
-The DNA-B encodes a nuclear shuttle protein (NSP, nsp ORF) on the virion-sense strand and a movement protein (MP, mp ORF) on the complementary-sense strand (Noueiry et al., 1994, Sanderfoot and Lazarowitz 1996).
+The DNA-B encodes a nuclear shuttle protein (ORF BV1) on the virion-sense strand and a movement protein (ORF BC1) on the complementary-sense strand (Noueiry et al., 1994, Sanderfoot and Lazarowitz 1996).

-Circular ssDNA satellites of approximately 1.3 kb are associated with many Old World monopartite begomoviruses and with some New World bipartite begomoviruses.
-Betasatellites (previously known as DNA-β), contain a single ORF termed βC1, the product of which has been shown to function as a suppressor of host gene silencing (Cui et al., 2005).
+Circular ssDNA satellites of aproximately half (betasatellites and alphasatellites) or quarter (deltasatellites) begomovirus size are associated with some begomoviruses.
+Betasatellites (previously known as DNA-β) are associated with many Old World monopartite begomoviruses.
+They are approximately 1.3 kb and contain a single ORF termed βC1, the product of which has been shown to function as a suppressor of host gene silencing (Cui et al., 2005).
 This has the effect of dramatically increasing the virulence of the helper begomovirus.
-The only recognizable homologue of begomoviral sequence found in betasatellites is the stem-loop and TAATATTAC sequences.
-The remainder of the satellite sequence is otherwise not recognizably related to the helper begomovirus (Briddon and Stanley 2006).
+The only homologues of begomoviral sequences found in betasatellites are the stem-loop and TAATATTAC sequences.
+The remainder of the satellite sequence is otherwise not related to the helper begomovirus (Briddon and Stanley 2006).
 Betasatellites depend on the helper begomoviruses for their replication and encapsidation, and are, in some cases, essential for the maintenance of disease in the field (Mansoor et al., 2003, Saunders et al., 2000).
 They are thought to be promiscuous in that they may associate and function with more than a single helper begomovirus.
 Autonomously replicating nanovirus-like satellites are frequently associated with the begomovirus/betasatellite complexes, and are referred to as alphasatellites (previously known as DNA-1) (Saunders et al., 2000).
 At least three types of alphasatellites are known (Rosario et al., 2013).
 One type (type 1) has recently been shown to ameliorate symptoms when co-infecting plants with the helper virus and its associated betasatellite, suggesting that it down-regulates virulence to some degree, possibly by reducing the accumulation of betasatellite molecules (Idris et al., 2011).
 Alphasatellites of types 2 and 3 have been found in association with bipartite begomoviruses in the New World (Brazil, Cuba and Venezuela) (Paprotka et al., 2010, Romay et al., 2010).